ermanergoz/USurf-file-manager/README.md

 # USurf File Manager

-• File transfer over WI-FI using FTP. - [x]
+• File transfer over WI-FI using FTP.

 • Detection of rarely used and large files and folders and notify the user about them.

-• Support to open files by type such as video, audio etc. - [x]
+• Support to open files by type such as video, audio etc.

 • Support for Bluetooth file transfer. - [x]